AlexandreBrillant/yupee/README.md

 </html>
 ```

-In this example, we enable traces inside the HTML body using the **$$.DEBUG_BODY** parameter.
+In this example, we enable traces inside the HTML body using the **$$.KEYS.DEBUG_BODY** parameter.
 The HTML page loads a Yup component named 'myerror', which is unknown.
 As a result, the error trace appears at the end of the HTML page.

 ## Building a Calculator application